zoezheng04/RISC-V-CPU/statements/arjan.md

     StallF  = (lwstall || BranchStall);  // Stall registers (F) and (D) for load and branch hazards FlushD  = (lwstall);                 // Flush register (E) for load hazards.........
 ```
+With load hazards there is not much room to improve, whenever there is a data dependancy we must stall, there is no prediction and no optimizations.
 #### Control Hazards
 Control hazards occur when branch instructions are involved.
 It occurs because at a branch the next instruction is only calculated after the branch condition is calculated at the execute stage.
 I made major structural changes to the design of this by moving the PCBranch and PCSrc to the decode stage.
 I then compare the two registers that are involved in the instruction and depending on which branch it is (BEQ) or (BNE) I set PCNext accordingly.
 This way I avoid the flushing penalty of flushing the fetch and decode, instead I am able to at most lose one clock cycle to a branch.
 In doing it that way there is a possibility of a data hazard where the previous instruction could be altering the same register in the execute stage.
 In that case I stall the cpu for one cycle and forward the data back to the decode stage with 'ForwardAD & ForwardBD'